ujwal47-halcyon/Cloud_Security-CTF-Practice-Labs-/README.md

 Day 18: Practiced Introduction to AWS Security Hub CSPM

 Day 19: Completed and Understood flaws.cloud level 1 and Learnt how to define a Threat Model in AWS.

+Day 20: Secured the Root user in personal account(aws) and created a admin account with administrator Access Policy and Enabled MFA.